vigetlabs/microcosm/docs/api/microcosm.md

    gets rid of any old actions to reduce memory usage.
 By setting `maxHistory`, you can tell Microcosm to hold on to those actions.
 2. `updater:function`: When specified, this allows you to configure how Microcosm releases change events.
-This is useful for apps with a high degree of change to batch together frequent state changes.
+This is useful for batching together frequent state changes.
 See the [Batch Updates](../recipes/batch-updates.md) recipe for more information.

 Feel free to add additional options to fit your use case.
 Any options you provide to Microcosm are passed into the `setup` lifecycle method: